J4TPlays/FilEncrypt/README.md

 The key length must be a positive integer greater than 0 so that the key can be generated.
 The password, however, is optional but must be in a **str** format.
 You can run `make_key()` with no arguments and it will give a completely random key.
 The key length and password can both be changed to whatever the user chooses.

+### Making a layered key
+#### layered_key( password , layers = 1, keylength = 1)

+Creates a layered key by encrypting a key multiple times.
+The more layers, the more times the key gets encrypted.
+The key length is recommended to be larger than 1 for this to be effective, however.

 ### Serialising keys
 #### serialise( key )

 Serialising the key will convert the key into a format that can either be sent or written to a file.
+The size of this will always be a factor of 256 + 9, e.g. 256 + 9 = 265 bytes, 512 + 9 = 521 bytes, etc.

 ### Reading a serialised key
 #### read_key( key )